How to Become an Environmental Lawyer

 - Consulting with industry on complying with environmental laws

 - Documenting the following of environmental protection regulations

 Environmental Lawyer Salary & Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) quotes the average annual salary for lawyers as of May 2019 at $122,960.
+The U.S. Bureau of Labor Statistics (BLS) quotes the average annual salary for lawyers as of May 2021 at $148,030.
 This is the average salary for all categories of lawyers, including environmental lawyers.
 As more and more focus is placed on sustainability and protecting our environment, the need for environmental lawyers is expected to increase.
-The BLS notes a projected growth of four percent for job opportunities nationwide for lawyers of all types from 2019 through 2029.
+The BLS notes a projected growth of ten percent for job opportunities nationwide for lawyers of all types from 2021 through 2031.
 According to Unity College, the demand for environmental lawyers is expected to at least maintain that pace, perhaps outpacing the expected growth of lawyers, at six percent over the next decade.
-They project that 50,100 new environmental lawyer jobs will be added by 2028.
+BLS projects that 80,200 new lawyer jobs will be added by 2031.